example42/example42.github.io/_posts/2017-07-24-spec-testing-control-repo.md

     require 'puppetlabs_spec_helper/module_spec_helper'

-Puppet-lint will check for a mnifests and modules directory to read puppet manifests and checks for style guide.
+Puppet-lint will check for a manifests and modules directory to read puppet manifests and checks for style guide.

 But within a control-repository the files to test are not inside the modules directory, but inside the site directory.
 As we can not overwrite this default behavior we generate a new lint rake task in the Rakefile: